-We read there,| &#8220;The silent establishment of elders, whose existence is revealed to us only incidentally, is a proof of the small importance attached to these things.&#8221;
+We read there,¦ "The silent establishment of elders, whose existence is revealed to us only incidentally, is a proof of the small importance attached to these things."

 That is to say, that elders held their office without our finding any indication of their official establishment.
 This is the more easy to understand, as Peter, writing to the Jews of the dispersion, shews us that the idea he had of an elder was not at all that of a man officially established.
-He, himself an elder, wrote to those amongst them who were elders, and he adds (@1 Peter 5: 5), &#8220;Likewise, *ye younger,* submit yourselves unto the elder.&#8221; It is exactly that which would be equivalent to the expression of a president by seniority in age.
+He, himself an elder, wrote to those amongst them who were elders, and he adds (@1 Peter 5: 5), "Likewise, *ye younger*, submit yourselves unto the elder."
+It is exactly that which would be equivalent to the expression of a president by seniority in age.
 He contrasts the younger and the elder (neoteroi, presbuterois).
-That is to say, we have the certainty that Peter, the apostle of the circumcision, did not use the word &#8220;elder&#8221; to indicate men officially established, but men to whom their age, and the experience which accompanied it, gave a moral weight in contrast with younger men.
+That is to say, we have the certainty that Peter, the apostle of the circumcision, did not use the word "elder" to indicate men officially established, but men to whom their age, and the experience which accompanied it, gave a moral weight in contrast with younger men.
 And it is precisely in this way that the elders at Jerusalem are presented in @Acts 15.

-As Mr. M. acknowledges,| we have no proof that there were elders at Antioch.
-And he adds, &#8220;Six years after the introduction of the gospel at Corinth, the church appears not to have had as yet any more formal government than the moral influence of those who devoted themselves to the work of the Lord; @1 Corinthians 16: 15, 16.
+As Mr. M. acknowledges,¦ we have no proof that there were elders at Antioch.
+And he adds, "Six years after the introduction of the gospel at Corinth, the church appears not to have had as yet any more formal government than the moral influence of those who devoted themselves to the work of the Lord; @1 Corinthians 16: 15, 16.
 The following year the isolated church at Rome was, to all appearance, in the same situation.
-The leadership was then still as the exercise of a gift (@Romans 12: 8) without having become a regular charge.&#8221; He says
+The leadership was, then still as the exercise of a gift (@Romans 12: 8) without having become a regular charge."
+He says

-| Page 72.
+¦ Page 72.

-| Page 74.
+¦ Page 74.

 {154}